California's Yosemite Walking & Hiking Tour

 National Park's Dramatic Half Dome & Waterfalls

 Half Dome, El Capitan, Yosemite Falls—legendary landmarks in an epic park whose grandeur is almost overwhelming.
-Soak up sublime vistas from Glacier Point.
 Marvel at soaring granite cliffs that were once likened to Gothic cathedrals.
+Soak up sublime vistas.
+Hike to thundering waterfalls.
 Behold towering sequoias.
 Welcome to Yosemite National Park: 761,266 acres of "wow!"